oplS16projects/FP1/README.md

 (qr-code "https://github.com/alexcushing/FP1" "ExplorationPartOne.png")

+;;this function will take a string and create a png QR code ;;with the inputted string
 (define (makeQRForME mystring namestring)
   (qr-code mystring (string-append namestring ".png")))

 (define count 0)

-(define (addqrlist lst)
+;;this loops through a list of strings which should all be websites ;;and creates QR codes for each until it reaches the end ;;of the user defined list.
+This uses a count variable defined before (define (addqrlist lst)
   (let loop ((rest lst)
              (count 0))